 How did you get your job?

-I did a BSc in Mathematics with an industrial placement at the University of Greenwich, followed by an MSc Medical Statistics at the London School of Tropical Medicine.
+I did a BSc in mathematics with an industrial placement at the University of Greenwich, followed by the MSc Medical Statistics at the London School of Tropical Medicine.

 I then worked for a small contract research organisation (CRO) for two years before getting my current job as a biostatistician at PAREXEL, a global provider of biopharmaceutical services, via LinkedIn.

 My degree is very relevant to my job.
 Most pharmaceutical companies and CROs require at least an MSc in statistics to work as a statistician.